 Scott D. Taylor

-Scott Taylor is a Professor in the School of Foreign Service (SFS) at Georgetown University.
-In 2020, he was appointed Vice Dean for Diversity, Equity and Inclusion in SFS.
-He is the former Director of Georgetown’s African Studies Program, which he led from 2007-2020.
-Prior to joining the faculty at Georgetown, he held the Gwendolen M. Carter Lectureship in African Politics at Smith College.
+Scott Taylor is Dean of the Frederick S. Pardee School of Global Studies at Boston University, where he is also Professor of International Relations.
+Prior to leading the Pardee School, he was Vice Dean for Diversity, Equity and Inclusion and Professor at the Edmund A. Walsh School of Foreign Service at Georgetown University.
+He served as Director of Georgetown’s African Studies Program from 2007-2020.
+Before joining the faculty at Georgetown, Taylor held the Gwendolen M. Carter Lectureship in African Politics at Smith College.

 Dr. Taylor received his AB in Government and a Certificate in Environmental Studies from Dartmouth College, and his MA and Ph.D. in Political Science from Emory University.
 He is a member of the Council on Foreign Relations.

 1201 Pennsylvania Ave, NW, Suite 1100, Washington, DC 20004